"Everything else is downstream."

 At Spirit of the West Adventures, we understand that many of our guests come on our kayaking tours in Canada and around the world to participate in a style of trip that has minimal impacts on the environment.
 While we follow established minimum impact practices during our tours, our ideals don’t stop at the back door.
 We firmly believe that a business can operate successfully and still have a minimal or positive impact on the environment and community in which we all live.

-We also have been a proud member of 1% For The Planet since 2007.
-As part of our commitment to the environment, we donate 1% of our sales (not just profits) to organizations dedicated to protecting and preserving the environment.
-Over the years, we have donated over $67,000 with a record of $15,000 in 2018.
+We have been a proud member of 1% For The Planet since 2007.
+As part of our commitment, we donate 1% of our sales (not just profits) to organizations dedicated to protecting and preserving the environment.
+Over the years, we have donated over $103,000 to over ten amazing non-profit organizations devoted to protecting BC’s west coast.

 Donation recipients have included: